rpearce/ramda.guide/src/book/how-to-use-this-guide.md

 * Not a fan of reading on the web?
 Mash the printer icon above and print it or save to PDF
 * Want to link to a specific heading?
-Each heading is a link you can mash, and then share the URL with the world
+Each heading is a link you can mash, and then you can share the URL with the world

 ## Disclaimer / Personal Note